Quickstart¶

 >>> assert isinstance(any_entity, Container)

-All entities need two things: their name, which we just covered, and a position.
-Entity objects actually have two commonly used coordinates that are updated in tandem: position and tile_position.
-The position of an entity is in floating point coordinates and is the traditional implementation of its position; it usually lies directly at the center of the entity, either sitting in the middle of the tile grid or on its transition.
-The tile_position of an entity is in integer coordinates and is the position of the top-leftmost tile covered by the entity.
+The position of an entity is in floating point coordinates and is the actual implementation of its position; it usually lies directly at the center of the entity, either sitting in the middle of the tile grid or on its transition.

-The red dots represent the position, the green dots the tile_position, and the green squares the associated tile at tile_position.
+The red dots represent the position, the green dots the tile_position, and the green squares the associated tile at tile_position.¶

 If no position for the entity is specified, it defaults to tile_position (0, 0).
 Its absolute position is then deduced from its tile_width and tile_height: